Should I stay, or should I go?

 A level 1 from the US State Dept means that the destination is as safe as travel can ever be.
 There’s quite literally no “safer” level of destination.
 The simple call to exercise normal precautions means effectively that, you shouldn’t act like an oblivious tourist or do anything your parents wouldn’t be proud of.

 Think: Maldives, Italy, Turks & Caicos, Spain, United Kingdom, India and even the Bahamas.
-Yes, all of these are on level 2 risk factors.
+Yes, all of these have been, or are “level 2” or worse.

 A level 2 travel alert shouldn’t keep you from tasting Paella in Spain, wine in France or Pasta in Italy, let alone seeing the crystal blue waters of the Maldives or stunning beaches of Barbados in the Caribbean.

 But it’s better to know that there are dangers, however large or small than not, and these alerts are designed to keep travelers informed and aware of potential issues to look out for, so that issues don’t happen at all.